Aghnaskeagh Complex

 Portal Tomb

-Just South of the portal tomb is a chambered cairn which has four chambers at the eastern end of the cairn, pictured left is one of these chambers known as a kist.
-The picture below shows another chamber with the kist behind it.
-The Cairn is more circular than the other one and also more interesting.
+Just south of the portal tomb cairn is a smaller cairn that has been classed as a court tomb although no court is present.
+The cairn incorporates four chambers similar to the subsidiary in other court tombs.
+The picture below shows one of the chambers with another roofed chamber behind it.
+The cairn is more circular in shape than the other one and also more interesting.
 Archeaologists discovered a burial belonging to the early Christian era in this cairn.

 Longitude: 6° 21' 23.44" W